Question: About Beef Consumer Advertising

 About ‘Consumer Advertising’

-Finally, and perhaps most important: Beef producers aren’t our target audience.
+.
+Remember, beef producers are not our target audience.
 Checkoff-funded advertising is designed to reach the moms, dads, and families out there who really love our product but may not always realize the nutritional value it can bring to their diets.
 So even though producers might not see the checkoff's consumer advertising and education efforts unless they go looking for them, they are reaching those consumers who are most important to the beef industry's future.

 USDA is cautious to prevent any commodity checkoff program from disparaging others.
 CBB would be operating outside the required standards if there were any attempt to describe negative attributes about other protein sources.